-dashboard.natureserve.org

-The Biodiversity Indicators Dashboard is made possible with support from the John D. and Catherine T. MacArthur Foundation, and with the collaboration of our partners, including The ASEAN Centre for Biodiversity, Biodiversity Indicators Partnership, BirdLife International, the European Commission, GBIF, IUCN, and UNEP-WCMC he NatureServe Network is using scientific data to assist the safe relocation of burrowing owls in order to mitigate harm to this federally protected species.
+dashboard.natureserve.org The Biodiversity Indicators Dashboard is made possible with support from the John D. and Catherine T. MacArthur Foundation, and with the collaboration of our partners, including The ASEAN Centre for Biodiversity, Biodiversity Indicators Partnership, BirdLife International, the European Commission, GBIF, IUCN, and UNEP-WCMC

-HOME SWEET HOME
+HOME SWEET HOME he NatureServe Network is using scientific data to assist the safe relocation of burrowing owls in order to mitigate harm to this federally protected species.
 Less than 12 inches tall, the charismatic burrowing owl can be found making its home in burrows across open grasslands, rangelands, agriculture fields and prairies across western North America and south to Patagonia in southern South America.
 However, in the last century, these nesting habitats have come under threat from human disturbance which has led to the species' decline.
 According to Sabra Tonn, Program Supervisor for the Arizona Heritage Data Management System at the Arizona Game and Fish Department, one approach to mitigating harm is to relocate the birds.
 "We've seen the burrowing owl successfully relocate to artificial burrows, abandoned animal burrows, say of a tortoise, and to more unusual places."
 Some of these "unusual places" include baseball fields, golf courses and even airport runways.

-(Athene cunicularia)
+Burrowing Owl (Athene cunicularia) NatureServe status G4Apparently Secure In Florida, for example, Norman Hegedus, Airport Manager at Miami International has figured out a way to safely accommodate the 15 or so owls currently living by the busy runway.
 The data collected on the owl's habitat by the Network program has been critical in supporting passive relocation and the construction of artificial burrows that are safe from human disturbance.
 These data may also inform the location of future development.
-"If we can properly show the areas where the owls are making homes, there's a better chance that commercial developers and other real estate projects may move to a nonthreatening location," said Tonn.
+"If we can properly show the areas where the owls are making homes, there's a better chance that commercial developers and other real estate projects may move to a non-threatening location," said Tonn.